kaveet/docs-api/handlebars-themes/helpers/get.md

 - `{{#get}}` helpers may not work correctly when nested.
 - Other async helpers may not work when nested inside a get block (you may see an **aSyNcId_###** error on your page).
-- You cannot yet filter on count.posts
+- You cannot yet filter on `count.posts`
-- Ordering alphabetically may be case sensitive depending on database
+- Ordering alphabetically may be case sensitive depending on database.
 - `{{pagination}}` won't output anything sensible when used inside `{{#get}}` block, because the get helper can only fetch existing data.
 It doesn't create a /page/2/ version of the data you are fetching.